private ear infection treatment in London

 How is otitis externa treated?

 Other outer ear infections include infections of the external part of the ear (pinna cellulitis or chondritis) and ear canal abscess (furunculosis).
+When this part of your ear is infected it causes severe ear pain, or earache and sometimes redness or swelling of the outer ear.

-What will my ear infection appointment involve?
+What will my private ear infection appointment involve?

 Your Auris clinician will listen to your concerns and ask you questions about your symptoms.
 We will note down your medical history and ask about any allergies you may have.
 After taking consent, our ear expert will examine your ears using a small device with a light (an otoscope).
 This is painless, quick and will allow our clinician to make a diagnosis.